Campus Centers and Institutes

 Provides a complementary component to students’ curricular education in the accounting field by developing a vital partnership between SJSU’s Lucas College and Graduate School of Business and accounting firms in the Bay Area.

 Consists of a multilateral partnership between SJSU students, retail industry partners, and SJSU faculty, administration, and staff.
 A program of Center-sponsored events brings constituents together in an effort to provide co-curricular, experiential learning opportunities designed to build students’ leadership skills as well as their awareness and knowledge about retailing as a career.

 Biotechnology Education and Research Institute (BERI)

 Directs the development of biotechnology through inter-departmental cooperation and serves as a clearinghouse; promotes cooperation between industry, government, and the university in biotechnology research and development.
 Contact the College of Science for more information.

-Supports the study of computational linguistics, acts as a resource for Silicon Valley technology industries, and explores applications of human language technology in industry, education, and society at large.
+Promotes research and education in human language technology.
+CHLT supports the study of computational linguistics, acts as a resource for Silicon Valley technology industries, and explores applications of human language technology in industry, education, and society at large.

 Serves as Silicon Valley’s Center of Excellence for theory and practice in the emerging field of Resilience Management.
-COR supports a network of subject matter experts coalescing to provide resilience thought leadership and research and to disseminate leading practices to academia and the public and private sectors through training, seminars and a variety of digital channels.
+COR supports a network of subject matter experts coalescing to provide resilience thought leadership and research,and to disseminate leading practices to academia and the public and private sectors through training, seminars and, a variety of digital channels.